How is the CPL(H) course structured?

 We are also a UK CAA examination centre, so, subject to availability, you could sit your exams at our training centre immediately after the revision courses.

-Please note that all the lessons in ATPdigital must be completed before you can attend the revision course or take the examinations.
+All the lessons in ATPdigital must be completed before you can attend the revision course or take the examinations.
 Progress is recorded through a series of short quizzes for each lesson (which require 100% to pass), as well as larger progress tests to conclude each significant section.
 ATPdigital automatically sends us the results and our instructors are available throughout the process to provide all the support you will need.